raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 Longitude minutes
 Longitude seconds

-LibreOffice Calc is a spreadsheet program similar to Microsft Excel and is installed on the Desktop operating system.
+LibreOffice Calc is a spreadsheet program similar to Microsoft Excel and is installed on the Desktop operating system.
 You can use this to look at the data and plot charts.

 There is also a sequence of photos taken by the IR camera.
 The sequence starts at 'night', and so the first few photos are black.

 ![](images/zz_astropi_1_photo_116.jpg)

 Then, the window gradually appears as light starts to flood in.